 And don’t confuse this sensation because of the term shock collar.
-In maximum cases, it uses very less pressure to grab attention.
-This is not meant to be used for punishment or annoying any animal at all.
+In maximum cases, it uses very little pressure to grab attention.
+This is not meant to be used for punishment or to annoy any animal at all.
 Instead, you should always follow humane ways to take control of a dog and let it grow in a disciplined manner.

 Okay, enough information about prong collars.
 Let’s know the right way to place it.

 Start with Safety.

 You should always experiment with any device only after learning enough about its way of working and complete mechanism.
-A good starting is by having a check inside the included manual of prong collar.
+A good starting is by having a check inside the included manual of the prong collar.

 There should be specific instructions related to using the collar.
 And also, you will find necessary warnings related to using the device.
 You should definitely be careful at using devices and that’s why my first step covers safety to assure there’s no violence later.
 I hope you take the note seriously.

 Also, the pro reason for improper fitting is usually due to not checking instructions well.
-Some dog owners are too confident of using this device since the design seems pretty user friendly.
+Some dog owners are too confident about using this device since the design seems pretty user-friendly.

 But no matter how simple it may look, there should be never any avoidance of ignoring instructions coming along.
 If you are not sure about this then the prong collar’s pressure might cause physical harm and also inflict pain.
 And we strongly do not support that!

 One thumb rule to follow is keeping at least 2 to 4 inches of gap between your dog’s neck and the prong collar.
-So that there’s no chance of chocking the poor creature.
+So that there’s no chance of choking the poor creature.

 Proper Placement Without Proper Fit is Invalid.

 Another common and probably biggest mistake that dog owners do is not caring much about finding a proper fitting prong collar.
 There’s no way a too loose prong collar will fit nicely.
 It’s going to work very poor at providing results for sure.